Act means the Horse Racing Licence Act, 2015.

 This category includes any and all licensees required to temporarily act in a Safety Sensitive Position.

-Sex means mare, filly, spayed mare or filly, colt, stallion, ridgling, or gelding.
+Sex means gender which includes mare, filly, spayed mare or filly, colt, stallion, ridgeling or gelding.

-Singular, Plural; words in the singular number include the plural, and in the plural number includes the singular.
+Singular, Plural means words in the singular number include the plural, and the plural number include the singular.

-- Not being married to each other, are cohabiting in a relationship of some permanence, but does not include persons who are living separate and apart from each other pursuant to a decree, order or judgement of a court of competent jurisdiction, or pursuant to a written agreement.
+- Not being married to each other, are cohabiting in a relationship of some permanence but does not include persons who are living separate and apart from each other pursuant to a written agreement.

-Stable area means those places within the property of a racing Association comprising the stables, track kitchen, racing offices, training areas, saddling areas including paddock and walking ring, and the winner’s enclosure.
+Stable Area includes, but is not limited to, those places within the property of an Association wherein the stables, track kitchen, racing offices, training areas, paddock and winner’s enclosure are located.

 Substance Abuse Professional (SAP) means an individual with knowledge of and clinical experience in the diagnosis and treatment of alcohol and drug related disorders; the SAP will assess if the individual has a problem, make recommendations regarding education and treatment, and recommend a return-to-duty monitoring program including unannounced testing.